swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 <img src="../media/media/fan.jpg" alt="Fan" align="right" width="250px" height="250px" />

-Generally, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM 12VDC fan that has the HP-specific 4-pin connector and a cable length of about 4 inches.
+Generally, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12VDC fan that has an HP-specific 4-pin connector and a cable length of about 4 inches.

 The stock memory fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP: 907246-001) 12VDC PWM fan.
 Note that this fan is very common on ebay with